-- Access to specialist equipment if required, including laptops and electronic readers.
+- Access to specialist equipment if required, including chromebooks and electronic readers.
 A student can bring their own laptop to school if they have been allocated one as part of their access arrangement for examinations.
-All students in Years 12 and 13 are permitted to use a laptop in lessons but may not have this provision in exams. - Touch-typing classes are available for students using laptops - Modification of work if required - Lunch time clubs to encourage interests and social skills as well as giving some students a 'safe place' - Pastoral support - Organisational support and helping students develop independence and study skills - Short withdrawal programmes if required - LSA support if deemed appropriate - Sixth formers support in lessons
+All students in Years 12 and 13 are permitted to use a laptop in lessons but may not necessarily have this provision in exams. - Touch-typing classes are available for students using laptops for exam access arrangements - Modification of work if required - Lunch time clubs to encourage interests and social skills as well as giving some students a 'safe place' - Pastoral support - Organisational support to develop student's independence and study skills - TA support if deemed appropriate - Sixth formers support in lessons

-Parents/carers and students are kept informed of all provision deemed appropriate through pupil passports and correspondence home and it is always discussed with parents/carers and students prior to them starting any intervention programme.
-The SENCo is available at all parents' consultation evenings and parents/carers can contact the SENCo or any member of the teaching staff via the phone and/or email, meetings can also be arranged.
+Parents/carers and students are kept informed of all provision deemed appropriate through pupil passports and/or correspondence home and it is always discussed with parents/carers and students prior to them starting any targeted intervention programme.
+Parents/carers can contact the SENCo or any member of the teaching staff via the phone and/or email, meetings can also be arranged.